 In contrast to the hustle and bustle of the modern city, the life of farmers is very close to nature.
 Except for conflicts over land and caste prejudices and taboos and superstitions, there is peace and tranquility everywhere.

 Contrary to this, people in cities race against time.
 In urban life there is always great pressure to perform resulting in stress and other health issues.
-The urban dwellers have little time for friends, neighbours, relatives, or even their own family members.
+The urban dwellers have little time for friends, neighbors, relatives, or even their own family members.

 Increased living costs contribute to the pursuit of money in cities.
 Even though the inhabitants of the urban areas accumulate a lot of wealth, they still are unable to enjoy peace.